 I used a small offset spatula to gently dig down into the batter and swirl them just a bit.

-Set in the oven to bake.
+Set in a preheated oven to bake.

-This cake takes a very good while in the oven – an hour – sometimes a few minutes over an hour.
+This Christmas cake takes a very good while in the oven – an hour – sometimes a few minutes over an hour.
 Middle rack, please.

 Resist the urge to open the oven or rotate the pan within the first 40 minutes or so.
 This cake is tender in its rise because most of the rise comes from eggs and the aeration of the batter and there’s a critical point in its rise where the cake could fall if it’s fused with.
 So… ya know… leave it be and trust the process for a while.